Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-In most cases, it is still unknown whether mean convergence can be boosted to pointwise convergence.
-We mention two particular cases that are open: \begin{problem} Show that the averages
+In most cases, it is still unknown whether mean convergence of multiple ergodic averages can be strengthened to pointwise convergence.
+We mention two particular cases that are open: \begin{problem} Let $(X,\X,\mu,T)$ be a system and $f, g, h\in L^\infty(\mu)$ be functions.
+Show that the averages

-converge pointwise. \end{problem} Pointwise convergence of the averages \eqref{E:PolynomialMulties} is known when $\ell=1$ \cite{Bou88a} and is also known when $\ell=2$ and both polynomials are linear \cite{Bou90} (see also \cite{D07} for an alternate proof).
+converge pointwise almost everywhere. \end{problem} Pointwise convergence of the averages \eqref{E:PolynomialMulties} is known when $\ell=1$ \cite{Bou88a} and is also known when $\ell=2$ and both polynomials are linear \cite{Bou90} (see also \cite{D07} for an alternative proof).
 In all other cases the problem is open even for weak mixing systems.
-Partial results that deal with special classes of transformations can be found in \cite{ As98, As05, Bere85, Bere88, DerL96, Lei05a, Les93a, LRR03}.
+Partial results that deal with special classes of transformations can be found in \cite{ As98, As05, Bere85, Bere88, DerL96,HuSY14, Lei05a, Les93a, LRR03}.

+We record also some problems of arithmetic nature regarding pointwise convergence of double averages.
+We say that a multiplicative function $\phi\colon \N\to \C$ (meaning, $\phi(mn)=\phi(m)\phi(n)$ for all $m,n\in\N$ with $(m,n)=1$) has {\em convergent means} if the averages $\frac{1}{N}\sum_{n=1}^N\phi(an+b)$ converge as $N\to \infty$ for every $a,b\in\N$.
+It can be shown that every multiplicative function that takes values in $[-1,1]$ has convergent means, but there are multiplicative functions with values on the complex unit disc that do not have a mean value (for example take $\phi(n)=n^{it}, n\in \N,$ for some non-zero $t\in \R$). \begin{problem} Let $(X,\X,\mu,T)$ be a system and $f,g\in L^\infty(\mu)$ be functions.
+If $\Lambda$ is the von Mangoldt function and $\phi$ is a multiplicative function that takes values on the complex unit disc and has convergent means, then show that the averages

+converge pointwise almost everywhere. \end{problem} Pointwise convergence of the first averages would imply pointwise convergence of the averages $ \frac{1}{N}\sum_{n=1}^N f(T^{p_n}x)\cdot g(T^{2p_n}x)$ where $p_n$ denotes the $n$-th prime.
+Pointwise convergence of the second averages when $\phi$ is the Liouville function would imply pointwise convergence of the averages $ \frac{1}{N}\sum_{n=1}^N f(T^{s_n}x)\cdot g(T^{2s_n}x)$, where $s_n$ is the $n$-th natural number that has an even number of prime factors counted with multiplicity.
+Of course, one also expects similar properties to hold for higher order variants of the previous statements.
+Mean convergence for both averages is known (\cite{FrHK07} for the first, \cite{FH15b} for the second).
+Also pointwise convergence is known when $g=1$ ((\cite{Wi88} for the first, \cite{FH15b} for the second).
+The second problem is open even when $\phi$ is the M\"obius or the Liouville function (in which case the $L^2$-limit is known to be $0$ \cite{FH15b}).